Main hearing in a criminal case

-1. The prosecutor presents the charge and the demand for a penalty, and the grounds for the same.
+1. The prosecutor presents the charge, in other words the demand for a punishment, and the grounds for it and any other possible claims.
 The prosecutor also presents the injured parties’ claims for compensation in so far as he or she has undertaken to pursue them.

-2. The injured party presents a claim for compensation.
+2. The injured party presents his or her claim for compensation.
 The injured party may concur with the prosecutor’s charge or file another charge in his or her own right.
 The injured party may also file a claim for the compensation of his or her legal costs.

 3. The defendant responds to the statements by the prosecutor and the injured parties.
 The defendant declares whether he or she accepts or contests them.